 The nice thing about using the “magical pot” is you can cook the bacon, saute the chicken, and get the noodles tender all in one pot.
 If you used precooked and bagged real bacon bits and leftover chicken breasts you could skip this first step entirely too.

-I buy the main ingredients already made but you could also make homemade ranch dressing mix if you wanted to.
+I buy ranch dressing mix already made but you could also make homemade ranch mix if you wanted to.
 You cannot always find buttermilk powder in stores so I would make sure you can find it locally or online before attempting it.
 I’m always about easy so I don’t bother with making that from scratch.

 We added orzo pasta to the mix.
 You could certainly leave it out but it wouldn’t be quite as hearty of a dish.
 If you have never had or heard of this it tastes a bit like a firmer white rice of sorts.
 This is what you’ll need to make this: